 The 2023 GMC Canyon Got Worse in 1 Crucial Area

 Most new trucks only get better, but the GMC Cayon is marching to the tune of its own beep.
 Instead of managing to get a better fuel economy, it got a bit thirstier.
-However, the extra power could be worth it.
-Check out how much gas the 2023 GMC Canyon enjoys.
+However, the stout extra power could be worth it.
+Check out how much gas the 2023 GMC Canyon guzzles.

 What is the 2023 GMC Canyon mpg?

 The standard 2023 GMC Canyon gets an EPA-estimated 17 mpg in the city and up to 19 mpg on the highway.
 That’s for the Canyon Elevation trim, and adding four-wheel drive could reduce these figures a little.

 The slightly beefier Canyon AT4 gets an EPA-estimated 17 mpg in the city and up to 20 mpg on the highway.
 The official numbers for the Canyon AT4X haven’t been revealed.
 Each model, aside from the Elevation trim, has standard 4×4.

 But it has a wider track, more ground clearance, larger tires, and heavier off-roading equipment, so it could be even more of a gas guzzler.

 Pickup Truck Talk shared that the 2022 Canyon with the 2.5-liter four-cylinder engine gets an EPA-estimated 19 mpg in the city and up to 25 mpg on the highway.
 It cranks out 200 hp and 191 lb-ft of torque.

 With the outgoing model, the available 3.6-liter V6 engine with 308 hp and 275 lb-ft of torque gets an EPA-estimated 18 mpg in the city and up to 25 mpg on the highway.
 Adding 4×4 to both engines reduces the mpg in the city to 24 mpg.